Case ongoing

 M v A Chief Officer [2016]

-A civil claim and complaint arising from the failure of a schools liaison officer to record, report or investigate a sexual offence against a child.
+A civil claim and complaint arising from the failure of a school police liaison officer to record, report or investigate a sexual offence against a child.
 Settled for damages and an apology.

 Adam Withers, deceased [2016]

-An inquest and civil proceedings arising from the death of a young man in mental health detention, which has led, among other things to an HSE prosecution of the Trust.
+An inquest and civil proceedings arising from the death of a young man in mental health detention, which has led, amongst other things to an HSE prosecution of the Trust.

 Rowe v Chief Constable of Cambridgeshire [2016]